JakeStoeffler/code_embed_lti/README.md

 - received top ten placing in the [LTI App Bounty](http://instructure.github.io/lti_bounty) initiated by Instructure

-Code Embed allows users to embed a code editor in their LMS per standard LTI.
+Code Embed allows users to embed a code editor in their LMS (Canvas, Blackboard, Desire2Learn, etc).
 Since this tool was literally hacked together in a matter of two days (with no previous LTI or Ruby experience), the tool only provies basic functionality right now.
 However, I think there is great potential in a tool like this.
 I hope to be able to spend more time on it and add some cool features like the ability to create coding assessments, do code execution and show output, auto-grade assessments, etc.  Contributions and ideas are always welcome!

 ## Shout outs
 Code Embed